gsakkas/rite/NOTES.md

     - keep log of tests that threw MLException
       - may indicate that type error is unreachable

-[ ] don't try to specialize datacons with multiple arguments, just let them be tuples...
+[X] don't try to specialize datacons with multiple arguments, just let them be tuples...
 ```
 # type ('a,'b) myoption = Mynone | Mysome of ('a * 'b);;
 # let Mysome x = Mysome (1,2);;
 val x : int * int = (1, 2)
 ```
+  - turns out OCaml distinguishes between datacons that take multiple args vs a tuple, we just have to mimic the behavior..

 ```